mef/documentation/docs/mutation.md

 ## #.mergeNode

-Adds a node only if the edge does not exist in the graph yet.
+Adds a node only if the node does not exist in the graph yet.
 Else it will merge the provided attributes with the already existing ones.

 *Example*